akka/akka/akka-docs/rst/scala/io.rst

 .. includecode:: code/docs/io/BinaryCoding.scala
    :include: decoding

 This implementation naturally follows the example data format.
-In a true Scala application, one might, of course, want use specialized immutable Short/Long/Double containers instead of mutable Arrays.
+In a true Scala application one might of course want to use specialized immutable ``Short``/``Long``/``Double`` containers instead of mutable Arrays.

 After extracting data from a ``ByteIterator``, the remaining content can also be turned back into a ``ByteString`` using the ``toSeq`` method.
 No bytes are copied.
 Because of immutability the underlying bytes can be shared between both the